-HINT: If you are hungry It is polite to ask for moyou know there is more available.

-I would love: I would love to have some more."
+HINT: If you are hungry It is polite to ask for many you know there is more available in the source of the source I would love to have some more."
 Or, "Is there any more soup?
-I am really hungry today.
+I am really hungry today."

-eat, you can say, "Thank you for preparing this dish, but I don't really enjoy potatoes.
+If you do not enjoy a particular dish, but would like more to eat, you can say, "Thank you for preparing this dish, but I don't really enjoy potatoes.
 Could I have more salad instead?"